skuncc/skuncc/README.md

-- 💞️ I’m looking for work, hire me to make your next game assets!
+- audio engineer
-- 📫 email: p.skuncc@gmail.com
+- blacksmith

 <!---
 skuncc/skuncc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.